LeongChongGui/HelixHomies/README.md

 3. Reconnect to your instance once the files are uploaded and `cd helixhomies` to navigate to the helixhomies folder.

-Run the `ll` command in the folder to check if all necessary files have been transferred.
+Run the `ls` command in the folder to check if all necessary files have been transferred.

 - `random_forest_model.pkl`